-A linear park, the East Coast Greenway is almost entirely on public right-of-way, incorporating waterfront esplanades, park paths, abandoned railroad corridors, canal towpaths, and pathways along highway corridors.
-Designed to accommodate tourists, locals, and users of all abilities, the East Coast Greenway has universal appeal.
+A linear park, the East Coast Greenway is planned almost entirely on public right-of-ways, incorporating waterfront esplanades, park paths, abandoned railroad corridors, canal towpaths, and pathways along highway corridors.
+It is designed to accommodate tourists, locals, and users of all abilities.
+Roughly 30 percent of the route is completed on off-road sections.

 Tourists and the East Coast Greenway

-The Greenway also has an important local role, serving as a close-to-home facility for the 45 million people who live within the ECG’s home counties.
-For them, the trail functions as a kind of Central Park for the region.
-For many, just out their back door, the Greenway is a safe place to walk, jog, bicycle, skate, ski, horseback ride, bird watch, fish, push the baby carriage or just stroll with friends.
-The Greenway can provide an escape, a tranquil place for some quiet time alone.
-Children can use it to walk to school or get to the park, adults can commute to work, and everyone will find it a well-located spot for an hour of exercise or a weekend outing.
+The 64 million people who live within miles of the East Coast Greenway have a safe place to walk, run, bicycle, skate, ski, horseback ride, bird watch, fish, push the baby carriage, or just stroll with friends.
+Children can use the Greenway to walk to school or get to the park, adults commute to work.

 The Greenway is not designed for those seeking a high-speed cycling route.
 A multitude of on-road routes better serve their needs.
 But, as a traffic-free, relatively flat route, the Greenway is a safe facility for people of all ages and physical abilities, including children, families, and the elderly.